huggingface/huggingface_hub/tasks/src/audio-classification/about.md

 4. Speaker indentification

 Speaker Identification is classifying the audio for the person that is speaking in it.
 The speakers are usually predefined.
-You can try out this task at [https://huggingface.co/superb/wav2vec2-base-superb-sid](https://huggingface.co/superb/wav2vec2-base-superb-sid) .
-A useful dataset for this task is VoxCeleb1
+You can try out this task with [this model](https://huggingface.co/superb/wav2vec2-base-superb-sid).
+A useful dataset for this task is VoxCeleb1.

 ## Solving audio classification for your own data